 Several island radio stations can be listened to by copying their web address for their streaming server into your favorite MP3 player.
 Click:

-	Car rentals are available from many major international agencies, and local agents such as Alizes Car Rental at reasonable rates.
+Car rentals are available from many major international agencies, and local agents at reasonable rates.
 For more information on renting a vehicle, click here.

 Sandy, shallow beaches are on St. Martin as well.
 Best shallow beaches: Le Galion and Pinel Island.
 Ideal for taking toddlers!

 Shopping is duty free and partially tax free.
 Best choice in Philipsburg at Front- and Backstreet.
 Additionally, Marigot in the French side offers an attractive street market and boutiques.